 - improve acne

-- reduce the chance of you getting cancer of the uterus (womb) and ovaries
+- reduce your chance of getting cancer of the uterus (womb), ovaries and bowel

 - help with symptoms of polycystic ovary syndrome (PCOS) and endometriosis.